 You can turn on the camera's Anti Shake feature to reduce image blur due to subject movement or camera movement when shooting a moving subject using telephoto, when shooting a fast-moving subject, or when shooting under dim lighting conditions.
-Your digital camera is equipped with a CCD shift type camera shake correction feature and a high-sensitivity anti image blur feature.
-These two features work in concert to minimize the effects of hand and subject movement.

-2. Use [▲] and [▼] to select the fourth Control Panel option from the top (Anti Shake).
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the fourth Control Panel option from the top (Anti Shake). - 3.
+Use [◄] and [▶] to select the setting you want and then press [SET].